shahpreetk/patient-management-system-backend/README.md

-# inventostocks-backend
+# patient-management-system-backend

-Backend for stock inventory project
+Backend for patient inventory project

-## About Inventostock
+## About the system

-It is a website that allows you to keep a track of your shares and helps you have a control on your stock budget.
+It is a website that allows doctors to keep a track of patients and their prescriptions.

 ### Makers